tbz-neil-devlin/m431_demo_database/01_Documentation/01_iperka/04c_realize_implement.md

   * Write the getRandomNr function4.
   * Write the getWord function
   * Write the setMeUp function
+3. Implement create-word-database.c
+  * I decided to split the program into functions so it is manageable
+  * Write the setMeUp function

 ## Implement word-picker database [issue 40]